juliafeec/tmdb/README.md

 learn codes

 ## Xiao
-1. put together first_model_checkin_Groot.ipynb
+1. Added heatmap of genres pairs
-2. Problem to solve: cast+gender as features take forever to train the model using GridSearchCV
+2. Added Doc2Vec for subtitles to the main notebook